emarco177/mcp-crash-course/README.md

 3. Make your changes, ensuring each commit represents a logical step in the learning process.
 4. Open a Pull Request against the `main` branch.

+## License 📄

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 Happy learning! 🎉